thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/modify-a-connection.md

 ## Edit a connection

-You can edit a connection to add or remove tables and columns.
+You can edit a connection to add tables and columns.

+{% include note.html content="You cannot remove a table from a connection, by editing it.
+You must delete it from connection details page." %}

 To edit a connection: